High quality photos are critical to the success of a restaurant / cafe.

 If you have a camera that cost you more than $ 600, chances are it will take better pictures than your smartphone.
 If your camera is able to capture more megapixels than your smartphone and allows you to make changes to the ISO / shutter speed as well as the aperture, you can get higher quality pictures that make a bigger impact.

-If you want to draw more attention to the food and want a “blurry background” (this is called a bokeh effect) then open the iris (by lowering the f-number).
-This enables a better separation of the background and the food to be achieved.
+If you want to draw more attention to the food and want a "blurred background" (this is known as the bokeh effect), then open up the aperture (by lowering the f-number).
+A better separation from the background and the food can thereby be achieved.

 If you want to get a very sharp picture, turn down the shutter speed (1/200 is a good start)